sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 I chose to create a separate layout for the `light_render_pipeline`, as it doesn't need all the resources that the regular `render_pipeline` needs (main just the textures).

-With that in place we need to write the actual shaders.
+With that in place, we need to write the actual shaders.

 ```wgsl
 // light.wgsl